schmaustech/ceph-on-hosted-cluster-blog/README.md

 ## Deploying Local Storage Operator

 Now that we know our hosted cluster is ready to consume workloads lets get started by installing the Local Storage Operator.
-When we are finished we should have the results similar to what is in the following diagram in that a local storage PV will be created for every sdb block debice.
+When we are finished we should have the results similar to what is in the following diagram in that a local storage PV will be created for every sdb block device.

 <img src="hosted2.jpeg" style="width: 800px;" border=0/>